How To Remortgage To Release Equity

 Disadvantages

-• Your overall debt burden will have increase due to higher monthly repayments
+• Your overall debt burden will increase due to higher monthly repayments

-• The total amount you repay in interest will be higher with a mortgage than a shorter-term loan along with other costs associated with a remortgage such as early repayment fees
+• A mortgage will require you to repay more in interest than a shorter-term loan, and there will be other costs associated with a remortgage, such as early repayment fees.

 Can you release equity without remortgaging?

-Yes, remortgaging isn’t the only option if you need to release equity, there are other ways of making the most of cash tied up in your home.
-Common alternatives include…
+Remortgaging isn’t the only option if you need to release equity.
+There are other ways of making the most of cash tied up in your home.

 • Taking out a second mortgage: also called a second charge mortgage or a secured loan.
-This is a loan that is secured against your property, with the lender taking second priority after your existing mortgage provider.
-A secured loan can be a more flexible option than remortgaging and you may find you’re able to borrow more this way depending on your circumstances.
-It’s a cost effective alternative if ending your current mortgage would incur high exit fees or if you’ve already got a great interest rate that you don’t want to sacrifice to remortgage.
+This loan is secured against your property, with the lender taking second priority after your existing mortgage provider.
+A secured loan can be a more flexible option than remortgaging, and you may find you can borrow more this way, depending on your circumstances.
+It’s a cost-effective alternative if ending your current mortgage would incur high exit fees or if you’ve already got a great interest rate you don’t want to sacrifice to remortgage.

-• A personal loan: if you’re looking for a smaller amount of up to £25,000 then an unsecured personal loan could work out better for you.
-These are usually very quick to arrange, are paid off over a shorter period so you may have higher monthly repayments but will pay less interest overall.
+• A personal loan: If you’re looking for a smaller amount of up to £25,000, an unsecured personal loan could work out better for you.
+These are usually very quick to arrange and paid off over a shorter period, so you may have higher monthly repayments but will pay less interest overall.

 Refinancing a buy-to-let property to release equity

-Many lenders are happy to look at remortgaging a buy to let property to release equity depending on circumstances such as what your overall property portfolio looks like and whether or not the rental income on the property makes the new repayments affordable.
-Check out our article to remortgaging on a buy-to-let for more information.
+Many lenders are happy to look at remortgaging a buy-to-let property to release equity depending on circumstances, such as what your overall property portfolio looks like and whether or not the rental income on the property makes the new repayments affordable.
+Check out our article on remortgaging on a buy-to-let for more information.

 Why use Online Mortgage Advisor?

-Simply put, because or free mortgage broker-matching service could help you save time and money in the long run if you need to remortgage and release some equity.
+Simply put, our mortgage broker-matching service could help you save time and money in the long run if you need to remortgage and release some equity.

-If you’re keen to get started, the first step is to get matched with a broker who specialises in remortgages.
-A broker who has particular experience in this type of finance will be able to guide you through the specific requirements and restrictions around remortgaging to release equity, and should be able to save you significant time and money in the process.
+If you’re keen to get started, the first step is to get matched with a broker specialising in remortgages.
+A broker who has particular experience in this type of finance will be able to guide you through the specific requirements and restrictions around remortgaging to release equity and should be able to save you significant time and money in the process.

-All of the advisors that we work with have been vetted by us, so give us a call now on 0808 189 2301 or make an online enquiry to access our free broker matching service.
+We have vetted all the advisors we work with, so call us now at 0330 818 7026 or make an online enquiry to access our broker-matching service.
 We’ll quickly assess your needs and match you with a broker who meets your circumstances.

 FAQs